OCA/helpdesk/helpdesk_mgmt_timesheet/readme/DESCRIPTION.rst

-This module add Timesheet funcionality in Helpdesk module.
+This module adds Timesheet funcionality in Helpdesk module.